 SSI is just what the name implies.
 When Apache is serving up a Web page (HTML file) it can look through ("parse" the HTML code looking for SSI statements (called 'directives') embedded in the HTML code of Web pages.
 These directives retreive certain information, such as date or time or even the contents of other files and Apache includes this information in the page it sends to the browser.
 For instance, a common usage of SSI is to have one header or footer file for all Web pages and have them included in every page.
 That way if you need to change the HTML in the header or footer you don't have to change every page, just the one or two files that get included.
 Some CGI scripts can only be run via an SSI directive.
 Apache finds the SSI directive instructing it to run the script, runs the script, and then takes the output of the script and includes it in the Web page where the directive is located.
 Apache won't look through ('parse') HTML pages looking for SSI directives by default.
-We have to do two things to enable it:The Debian implementation of Apache handles modules like it handles sites.
-There's a /etc/apache2/mods-available directory that has 'load' statements for a lot of modules and a /etc/apache2/mods-enabled directory that you create sym links in to enable modules.
-To have Apache load the includes module we enter the following commands:1.
+We have to do two things to enable it:As mentioned earlier, the Debian implementation of Apache handles modules like it handles sites.
+There's a1.
 Add the Includes option to the configuration file (we did this above)

 2. Have Apache load the includes module when it starts (we'll do this below)